Cuba–Venezuela relations: 20th century

 In 1902, during the presidency of Cipriano Castro, diplomatic relations were established between Venezuela and Cuba shortly after the latter's independence following the Spanish–American War.
+On July 14, 1903, Cuba and Venezuela signed their first treaty—an Extradition Treaty; however, the Treaty of Friendship, Commerce, and Navigation was never signed, even though it had been the primary aspiration of both countries.
+From 1902 to 1906, Cuban interests were handled by the consular staff of the United States of America accredited in Venezuela.
+On June 21, 1906, Cuba appointed its first diplomatic representative, Juan Rius Rivera, as Envoy Extraordinary and Minister Plenipotentiary on a Special Diplomatic Mission to initiate relations with the countries of Central and South America.
+Venezuela followed suit three years later, on July 5, 1909, with the appointment of Ignacio Andrade as Envoy Extraordinary and Plenipotentiary in Havana.

 By 1913, an extradition treaty was signed between the two nations.

 Throughout the years of Fidel Castro's guerilla which fight in the Sierra Maestra aimed at overthrowing the dictator Fulgencio Batista, there were numerous gestures and actions of Venezuelan solidarity with the 26th of July Movement.
 Following the ousting of dictator Marcos Perez Jimenez on January 23, 1958 a street campaign called "The March of Bolivar to the Sierra Maestra" raised $220,000 in funds, in addition to securing a substantial amount of arms and ammunition that were delivered to Cuban guerilla after being transported by Captain Hector Abdelnour Musa on board a C-46 airplane purchased for that purpose.
 These weapons, imported from the United States, came from the arsenals of the Venezuelan Army.
 This operation was managed by René Estévez, with the knowledge and approval of then-President Wolfgang Larrazabal, and the support of his brother, Carlos, and other officers, such as Hugo Trejo.
 In addition, Venezuelan broadcasters took the initiative to retransmit Radio Rebelde's war updates through Radio Rumbos and Radio Continent, disseminating information about the advances of Castro's guerillas and the setbacks of the dictator Batista.